 This prophesy speaks of God’s judgment upon the two main persecuting powers against the early Church – the Jews and the Romans.
 Both groups, while severely persecuting God’s faithful followers, were being severely judged by divine providence, which ordained such conflict between the two persecuting powers, that many bloody wars ensued between the Jews and the Romans.
 Thus God had judged the two common enemies of Christianity by causing them to kill each other by their own hands.

-The tension of this conflict was already building during the time of Jesus Christ, as indicated in the Gospel accounts.
+The tension of this conflict was already building before and during the time of Jesus Christ, as indicated in the Gospel accounts.
 The Jews were not happy to be under the yoke of Rome so their expectation of Messiah coming to liberate them and establish Israel as a sovereign nation was their greatest aspiration.
 Such expectation led to their deep disappointment when realizing Jesus was not going to act as a military leader like the Judges of old.

 These bloody conflicts always ended with the Jews being subdued by the Romans, but not without great loss of Roman lives.
 One notable rebellion, during the reign of Emperor Hadrian, was the Bar Kokhba Revolt.
 Led by a man who claimed to be the Messiah, called Bar Kockhba (Son of the Star), the whole nation of Israel came against Rome, causing great mayhem for some time.
 Eventually the rebellion was crushed, but not without massive bloodshed on both sides.